niklas-holmstrand/t-amqp-test/README.md

-To start a resource manager connecting to machine and AMQP-server cd resource_mgr node resource_mgr.js <machineNo>
+To start a resource manager connecting to machine and MQTT-server cd resource_mgr node resource_mgr.js <machineNo>

-To start AMQP-server
-Make sure docker and rabbitMq image is available ./start_mq.sh
+To start MQTT-server.
+EMQX docker image seems to be downloaded automatically.
+If not get it manually.
+./start_mq.sh

-To acces machines from ampq client cd resource_mgr node test_client_pp.js <machineNo> <cmd>
+To access machines from MQTT client cd resource_mgr node test_client_pp.js <machineNo> <cmd>
+    cmd = "?" for help
     Note cmd "monitor" for subscribing to different topics

 To follow state of factory
 cd status_mon
-node status_mon.js   - just a dumb thing that collects status updates and presents collected state node status_cache.js - builds a cache of all machines and request their data to create a fresh cache
+node status_mon.js   - just a dumb thing that collects status updates and presents collected state

 Start tiny gui (dev server)
 cd frontend/tpsys_tiny
 npm start
 browse to localhost:3000 for react gui(s)